MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

 ## Get started with EPM policies

 EPM uses the two policy types that you configure to manage how a file elevation request is handled.
-Together, the policies configure the behavior for file elevations when standard users request to *run with administrative privileges*:
+Together, the policies configure the behavior for file elevations when standard users request to *run with administrative privileges*.

 ### Windows elevation settings policy